Tannaka duality and stable infinity-categories: Introduction

-Our principal result of this paper is a tannakian characterization.
-We introduce the notion of {\it fine $\infty$-categories} (or {\it fine tannakian $\infty$-categories}).
+Our principal result is a Tannakian characterization.
+We introduce the notion of {\it fine $\infty$-categories} (or {\it fine Tannakian $\infty$-categories}).
 Let $k$ be a field of characteristic zero.
-Let $\mathcal{C}^\otimes$ be a $k$-linear symmetric monoidal stable idempotent complete $\infty$-category.
+Let $\mathcal{C}^\otimes$ be a $k$-linear symmetric monoidal stable idempotent complete $\infty$-category with the underlying $\infty$-category $\mathcal{C}$.